 1960s Style Semi and Detached House

-A popular house style, the sixties were also a popular decade for furniture design.
-We love a good retro revival at Arlo & Jacob and think our iconic George and Elton would be a fabulous addition to a home built in the sixties.
-Reflecting some of the architectural curves of the period, they both offer a striking and elegant silhouette, but are also supremely comfortable, making them ideal for a family home.
+We love a good retro revival at Arlo & Jacob and think our Elton would be a fabulous addition to a classic 60’s home.
+Reflecting some of the architectural curves of the period, it offers a striking, elegant silhouette, without compromising on comfort.